-Officers' compensation is determined by comprehensively taking into account factors including contribution to the Bank, content and importance of duties, and performance of duties.
+Officers' compensation, etc. is determined by comprehensively taking into account factors including contribution to the Bank, content and importance of duties, and performance of duties.

-The Bank has established the Nomination & Compensation Committee as an advisory organization to the Board of Directors to nominate candidates for officer and propose specific amounts of officers' compensation.
-The committee is chaired by an independent outside director and consists of two outside directors and two representative directors.
-The specific amount of compensation for Directors is proposed to the Board of Directors by the Nomination & Compensation Committee within the annual limits for compensation approved by the General Meeting of Shareholders, and the final decision is made by resolution of the Board of Directors.
+The Bank has established the Nomination & Compensation Committee as an advisory organization to the Board of Directors.
+The committee is chaired by an Independent Outside Director and consists of four Directors, including two Independent Outside Directors and two Representative Directors.
+The specific amount of compensation, etc. for Directors is proposed to the Board of Directors by the Nomination & Compensation Committee within the annual limits for compensation approved by the General Meeting of Shareholders, and the final decision is made by resolution of the Board of Directors.